literalpie/open-standup/README.md

 # Open Standup

-An app to help teams have quick and simple sync meetings
+An app to help teams have quick and simple sync meetings.

 ## Variations

 This app is mostly a playground for me to play around with different frameworks and technologies.
-For this reason, there are multiple duplicates of the app, with different implementations and behaviors
+For this reason, there are multiple duplicates of the app, with different implementations and behaviors.

 ### Solid